rapid7/metasploit-framework/documentation/modules/post/multi/gather/dbeaver.md

 ## Vulnerable Application
+  DBeaver is free and open source universal database tool for developers and database administrators.

-  Any Windows host with a `meterpreter` session and Dbeaver full version installed.
-The following passwords will be searched for and recovered:
+  Any operating system host with a `meterpreter` session and Dbeaver full version installed.
+  If it works normally, the connection name, host, username and password saved in the certificate file will be printed

 ### Installation Steps

   1. Download the latest installer of Dbeaver (https://dbeaver.io/files/6.1.0/) and latest version.
+      With version 6.1.3 as the dividing line, there are two different decryption algorithms.
   2. Select default installation
   3. Open the software and create a database connection complete password setting, add the test account password to the certificate.